 (c) the Minister on an objection, the time when the person who made the objection received notice of the decision.

-[Section 71 amended by No. 55 of 2004 s.
+[Section 71 amended: No. 55 of 2004 s.
 28.]

 72. Aggrieved person may make an objection

 (1) A person aggrieved by a reviewable decision may object to the decision if the person has not applied for a review of the decision.